alexsk/mongoose-intl/README.md

 `intl`-enabled field is converted to a virtual path and continue interacting as a string, not an object.
 It means that you can read it and write to it any string, and it will be stored under default language setting.

 Other languages values can be set by using `model.set()` method.
-All values can be set together as an object, just use `field.all` as a path in `model.set()` method.
+Pass an object with multiple languages instead of the string to set all values together.
 See examples below.

 Multilingual fields can be set with 3 ways: